-As of February 28, 2013, there were 1,792,281 shares of common stock underlying our convertible debentures and 913,944 shares of common stock underlying warrants that were issued to purchasers and placement agents in connection with the issuance of the convertible debentures, for a total of 2,706,225 shares of common stock.
-If and when issued, these additional 2,706,225 shares of common stock will equal approximately 8.4% of our then outstanding shares of common stock (assuming an offering price of \$2.70, the last reported sales price of our common stock on February 28, 2013, but not taking into account the issuance of 460,943 additional shares of common stock to the investors in our March 31, 2011 financing that would result based on the assumed offering price of \$2.70 per share), and would immediately dilute our current stockholders in terms of ownership percentage and voting power.
+As of April 10, 2013, there were 1,807,303 shares of common stock underlying our convertible debentures and 913,944 shares of common stock underlying warrants that were issued to purchasers and placement agents in connection with the issuance of the convertible debentures, for a total of 2,721,247 shares of common stock.
+If and when issued, these additional 2,721,247 shares of common stock will equal approximately 8.4% of our then outstanding shares of common stock (not taking into account the issuance of additional shares of common stock to the investors in our March 31, 2011 financing that would result based on the assumed offering prices), and would immediately dilute our current stockholders in terms of ownership percentage and voting power.
+At the closing of the offering we intend to issue to the convertible debenture holders an aggregate of 2,159,574 shares of common stock and warrants to purchase 659,091 shares of common stock as a redemption payment.
+See "Description of Capital Stock."
 The terms of the convertible debentures and related warrants contain provisions that restrict the amount of shares a holder can receive upon conversion or exercise to 4.99% of the then outstanding number of shares of our common stock.
 However, these restrictions do not prevent the holders from selling some of their holdings and then receiving additional shares.
 In this way, the holders could sell more than these limits while never holding more than the limits.
 As a result, even with the restrictions, the holders of these convertible debentures and warrants could ultimately convert and exercise, and then sell, the full amount issuable upon conversion and exercise of the convertible debentures and warrants, respectively, in which case our current stockholders would suffer the full amount of dilution.